-Bake acorn squash with sausage and apples to usher in fall
+This baked acorn squash with sausage and apples is delicious year-round

 About the recipe